 So you need to take care of it!

-However the advice that I give here is also applicable to anyone who suffers from chronic low back pain.
+However the advice that I give here is also applicable to anyone who suffers from chronic back pain.

 So if you've found this site but are in a different line of work, I hope you can still find some helpful information here too.

-I hope you find the relief that we all hope for.
+And help yourself find the relief that we all hope for.